luiscoco/Csharp-Version1-Samples/P06_Delegates/README.md

 It specifies that any method that takes a string and returns nothing can be plugged in.

-Think of a delegate as a remote control: the button doesn’t know exactly what device is connected
+Think of a delegate as a remote control: the button doesn’t know exactly

-, it only knows ‘when I press this, something with this shape will respond.’
+what device is connected, it only knows ‘when I press this, something with

+this shape will respond.’

 ## 2. Events
 An event is a special way of using a delegate that protects how it’s raised.